DIY Rain Chains

 Get really creative and visit your local flea market to find interesting metal objects that you can use in your rain chain.
 Think old vintage spoons, even metal teapots, tin cups, old keys or large picture hooks.

-PLASTIC
+PLASTIC and glass

-Glass is a lovely material for a rain chain as the light catches it and on a sunny day it also looks so beautiful as a garden feature.
+Glass is a lovely material for a rain chain as the light catches it, and on a sunny day, it also looks so beautiful as a garden feature.
 Make sure you take extra safety precautions if you are cutting it yourself.
-Think about old wine bottle necks, collected sea-glass wrapped in wire, upcycled wine glasses and old pieces of mirror.
+Think about old wine bottlenecks, collected sea glass wrapped in wire, upcycled wine glasses and old pieces of mirror.

-Different sea-shells and pieces of driftwood, terracotta pots or old pieces of broken ceramic plates, mosaiced pieces, pebbles and rocks, can all be used with wire to create beautiful rain chains that have a more natural and organic feeling.
+Different sea shells and pieces of driftwood, terracotta pots or old pieces of broken ceramic plates, mosaiced pieces, pebbles and rocks can all be used with wire to create beautiful rain chains that have a more natural and organic feeling.

 Source: